sectigo/policy-documentation/archive/Sectigo Code Signing Certification Practice Statement 1.0.6.md

 ### 6.3.2.
 Certificate Operational Periods and Key Pair Usage Periods

-The validity period for a Code Signing Certificate issued to a Subscriber MUST NOT exceed 460 days.
+The validity period for a Code Signing Certificate issued to a Subscriber MUST NOT exceed 39 months.

 The Timestamp Authority MUST use a new Timestamp Certificate with a new Private Key no later than every 15 months to minimize the impact to users in the event that a Timestamp Certificate’s Private Key is compromised.

 The validity for a Timestamp Certificate must not exceed 135 months.

+Sectigo verifies all information that is included in Code Signing Certificates at time intervals of 825 days or less.

-The age of all data used to support issuance does not exceed the limit of 398 days.
+In the case of EV Code Signing Certificates, the age of all data used to support issuance does not exceed the limit of 398 days.

 The expiration of Sectigo’s Root CA Certificates is set out in Table 6.3.2.